 What Are Your Career Options as an Electrician?

-Exactly what kinds of work or areas of specialty can you pursue after electrician training?
+Exactly what kinds of work or areas of specialty can you pursue as an electrician?
 Is there more to this trade than routine wiring installation and repairs?

 Absolutely.
-After you've completed electrician training, there's a wide range of career paths open to you.
+There’s a wide range of career paths open to you.
 It all depends on your individual strengths, preferences, and career goals.

 What kind of environment do you want to work in?
 Are you fixed on avoiding outdoor work?
 Are you especially interested in electronics, computers, renewable energy, or telecommunications?